mrpawanbishnoi/bhumia/README.md

 ## 📣 Join Us

-**Bhumia.com invites everyone to join this journey to make land registration transparent, accessible, and fair for all.**
+**Bhumia invites everyone to join this journey to make land registration transparent, accessible, and fair for all.**

 ✅ Star this repo.
 ✅ Watch for discussions and issues.